AnyChart/docs.anychart.com/Appearance_Settings/Color_Management.md

 ### Light Color

-*.lighten()* function is used to return for sure a color that is lighter than a given, for example, if input color is Black - we will get some non-black color, that can be used for highlighting element.
+{api:anychart.color#lighten}**.lighten()**{api} function is used to return for sure a color that is lighter than a given, for example, if input color is Black - we will get some non-black color, that can be used for highlighting element.
 Input color can be specified in any of the specified above.

 ```
     anychart.color.lighten('#FF0000', 0.2)